Disney Research, Pittsburgh

 Team and Credits

-The PAPILLON project is being developed at Disney Research Pittsburgh by Eric Brockmeyer and Ivan Poupyrev.
+The PAPILLON project has been developed at Disney Research Pittsburgh by Eric Brockmeyer and Ivan Poupyrev.
 Mo Mahler, Joanna Dauner, James Krahe and Yuri Suzuki joined the PAPILLON research team for the design and production of the SIGGRAPH 2013 Emerging Technologies Installation.